Wednesday, October 13, 2010

-No matter what your taste may be, most agree the project was incredibly eco-friendly, with the exception of the 237 homeowners who now must go out and replace the wood, shingles, and rock that was stolen from their homes to build it.
+Most agree the project was incredibly eco-friendly, with the exception of the 237 homeowners who now must go out and replace the wood, shingles, and rock that was stolen from their homes to build it.

 Parts of this neighbor’s house were borrowed to make Duncan’s eco-friendly home

 “Waking up on the wrong side of the bed is a common thing,” Duncan said.
-“It’s kind of hard not to since the bed is at about a 45 degree angle.”
+“It’s kind of hard not to, since the bed is at about a 45 degree angle.”